AnshulVerma31/engineering-data/pages/pages-root-folder/index.md

   title: "What to expect here?"
   url: 'http://anshulverma31.github.io/engineering-data/blog/'
   image: What-to-Expect.jpg
   text: 'All things data - Data Engineering, Data Architecture, Data Governance, and Machine Learning Engineering.
-You should find my musings, demos, tutorials and some more faces of sharing my knowledge'
+You should find musings, demos, tutorials and some more faces of sharing my knowledge'
 #
 # Use the call for action to show a button on the frontpage
 #